DevDen101/interactive-advisors-exercise/README.md

 4) Adding more unit tests to increase test coverage; Due to time constraints, I was unable to achieve my desired test coverage.

+5) Abstract the graph into it's own generic component and reference it from a parent component.

 # Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.